 Charter, Parochial, Private, and Out-of-District Public Schools

-Charter, parochial, private, and out-of-district public school teams can be formed if all grade requirements standards are satisfied and registration deadlines met.
+Charter, parochial, private, and out-of-district public school teams can be formed if all grade requirements are satisfied and registration deadlines met.
 Registration must be open for all students that attend these schools.
-We require a minimum of nine players be registered for a team to be formed.
+We require a minimum of nine players to be registered for a team to be formed.

 Teams are coached and assisted by volunteers, many of whom are parents.
 Coaches and team parents are always needed!
-If you would like to volunteer, please fill out the volunteer question when registering online or the Adult Volunteer section of the registration form.
+If you would like to volunteer, please fill out the volunteer question when registering online or in the Adult Volunteer section of the registration form.

 All youth baseball/softball teams will be supplied with batting helmets fitted with face guards.
 The face guards protect participants from dental, facial and optical injuries.
 RIF (Reduced Injury Factor) balls, which are also called safety balls, will be used in first through fifth grades.
 RIF balls transmit much less shock on impact than regular balls.
-RIF balls are designed to reduce the risk of injury to the chest and vital organs as well as facial and head injuries.
+RIF balls are designed to reduce the risk of injury to the chest and vital organs, as well as facial and head injuries.

 League Night of Play Listings

 1st-2nd Girls, 1st and 2nd Boys Fridays